olalonde/node-notify/TUTORIAL.md

         }

-All that we have left to do is write the C++ methods that we used in our Init method: `New`, `GetTitle`, `SetTitle`, `GetIcon`, `SetIcon`, `Send`
+All that is left to do is to write the C++ methods that we used in our Init method: `New`, `GetTitle`, `SetTitle`, `GetIcon`, `SetIcon`, `Send`

 ###Our constructor method: New()###

-The New() method instantiate a C++ Gtknotify object, sets some default values for our properties and returns a Javascript handle to this object.
+The New() method creates an instance of our class (a Gtknotify object), sets some default values to our properties and returns a Javascript handle to this object.
 This is the expected behavior when calling a constructor function with the new operator in Javascript.

     #!cpp